Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

-In particular, entropy is zero when all failures are concentrated in one cluster, while it is maximum and equal to $\log_2(k^*)$ when failures are distributed uniformly across all the clusters.
-Hence, we can use $\overline{H}_{A} = H_{A} / \log_2(k^*)$ as a normalized measure of entropy ranging between 0 and 1.
+In particular, entropy is zero when all failures are concentrated in one cluster, while it is maximum and equal to $\log_2(\symks)$ when failures are distributed uniformly across all the clusters.
+Hence, we can use the following formula as a normalized measure of entropy ranging between 0 and 1:

 We ran clustering ten times to account for randomness and took the average of coverage and entropy across the ten runs.
 Then, we compared statistically the coverage and entropy averages for each failure search approach across the respective ten runs by computing the Mann-Whitney U Test and the Vargha-Delaney effect size.

 To evaluate the impact of algorithm, seed and mutation strategies on \tool (RQ\textsubscript{3}), we used the same metrics: number of failures and input/output diversity, the latter quantified with coverage and entropy.